pydantic/pydantic/docs/usage/models.md

 ```

 To be included in the signature, a field's alias or name must be a valid Python identifier.
-Pydantic prefers aliases over names, but may use field names if the alias is not a valid Python identifier.
+Pydantic will prioritize a field's alias over its name when generating the signature, but may use the field name if the
+alias is not a valid Python identifier.

-If a field's alias and name are both invalid identifiers, a `**data` argument will be added.
+If a field's alias and name are _both_ not valid identifiers (which may be possible through exotic use of `create_model`),
-In addition, the `**data` argument will always be present in the signature if `Config.extra` is `'allow'`.
+a `**data` argument will be added.
+In addition, the `**data` argument will always be present in the signature if
+`model_config['extra'] == 'allow'`.

 ## Structural pattern matching